-The landlord's 1 Month Notice dated December 30, 2021 meets the form and content requirements of section 52 of the Act as it is in the approved form and clearly identifies the parties, the address of the rental unit and the effective date of the notice.
-The notice provides the reasons for ending the tenancy, including the repeated late payment of rent.
+The landlord's 1 Month Notice dated January 13, 2022 meets the form and content requirements of section 52 of the Act as it is in the approved form and clearly identifies the parties, the address of the rental unit and the effective date of the notice.
+The notice provides the reasons for ending the tenancy, the repeated late payment of rent.

-As I have dismissed the tenants' application to dispute the 1 Month Notice, I find that the landlords are entitled to an Order of Possession pursuant to section 55 of the Act.
+As I have dismissed the tenants' application to dispute the 1 Month Notice, I find that the landlord is entitled to an Order of Possession pursuant to section 55 of the Act.
 As the effective date of the notice has passed, I issue an Order of Possession effective 2 days after service.

-As I have found that this tenancy ends in accordance with the 1 Month Notice, I find it unnecessary to make a finding on the portions of the tenants' application seeking relief that pertains to an ongoing tenancy.
+As I have found that this tenancy ends in accordance with the 1 Month Notice of January 13, 2022, I find it unnecessary to make a finding on the portions of the tenants' application seeking relief that pertains to an ongoing tenancy.